CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 2.md

 ## Summary:

-In this lab, you have explored the fundamental tools and features of Microsoft Fabric, including OneLake File Explorer, Power BI Desktop, and Visual Studio Code with the Synapse extension.
-You accessed and managed OneLake data through Windows File Explorer, built and analyzed reports using Copilot in Power BI, and configured VS Code to interact with Fabric artifacts and Lakehouse data.
-This lab provided a hands-on introduction to how these tools work together to enable end-to-end data science and analytics workflows within the Microsoft Fabric ecosystem.
+In this lab, you have explored the fundamental tools and features of Microsoft Fabric, including OneLake File Explorer, Power BI Desktop, and Visual Studio Code You accessed and managed OneLake data through Windows File Explorer, built and analyzed reports using Copilot in Power BI, and configured VS Code to interact with Fabric artifacts and Lakehouse data.

 Now, click on **Next** from the lower right corner to move on to the next page.